Multiscale Bayesian State Space Model for Granger Causality Analysis of Brain Signal: The Bayesian State Space Model

 For sake of clarity, we will define the set of unknown parameters as $\Omega_1^b$, so the full set of unknowns for model \eqref{kalman.def} is $\{\varphi_1^{T};\Omega_1^b\}$.

-Our target quantity is the posterior distribution which is an intractable integral of very high dimension and the variational approach allows us to approximate this posterior density $p(\varphi_{1}^T,\Omega_1^b|Z_1^T )$ by a variational posterior density $q(\varphi_{1}^T,\Omega_1^b|Z_1^T)$ that will be selected to be optimal according to the Kullback--Leibler distance dissimilarity criterion \citep{beal_variational_2003}.
+The target quantity is the posterior distribution of the parameters which is an intractable integral of very high dimension.
+The variational approach allows us to approximate this posterior density $p(\varphi_{1}^T,\Omega_1^b|Z_1^T )$ by a variational posterior density $q(\varphi_{1}^T,\Omega_1^b|Z_1^T)$ that will be selected to be optimal according to the Kullback--Leibler distance dissimilarity criterion \citep{beal_variational_2003} (see Appendix A for further details on variational Bayesian approximation).